Sahil624/Sahil624.github.io/content/blogs/ag_news_classifier/index.md

 The model, called AgNewsModal, employs a neural network with these features:

-* Embedding Layer: Converts input tokens to dense vector embeddings.

-* LSTM Layer: A recurrent neural network that processes sequences of data.
-We use a bidirectional LSTM to understand the information from both directions of the text.
+* **Embedding Layer**: The first layer is the embedding layer.
+Its role is to convert the input tokens (words or subwords) into dense vector representations called embeddings.
+Think of these embeddings as coordinates in a high-dimensional space, where words with similar meanings are located closer together.
+This layer allows the model to capture semantic relationships between words.
+Instead of treating each word as a completely separate entity, the embedding layer represents them as points in a continuous space, enabling the model to learn relationships between them.

+* **[LSTM Layer](https://en.wikipedia.org/wiki/Long_short-term_memory)**: The heart of the model is the LSTM (Long Short-Term Memory) layer.
+LSTM is a type of recurrent neural network (RNN) specifically designed for processing sequential data like text.
+Unlike traditional neural networks that process information in a feed-forward manner, RNNs have loops that allow information to persist across time steps.
+In our case, the LSTM processes the sequence of word embeddings, allowing it to understand the context of each word within the sentence.
+We use a bidirectional LSTM, which means the network processes the sequence from both left-to-right and right-to-left.
+This allows the model to capture information from both directions of the text, leading to a richer understanding of the context.
+For example, in the sentence "The farmer planted the seeds," a bidirectional LSTM would understand "planted" in the context of both "farmer" (the subject) and "seeds" (the object).

-* Linear Layers: We added a layer that includes a BatchNorm1d layer, ReLU activation, and a dropout layer.
+* **Linear Layers**: Following the LSTM layer, we have additional linear layers.
+These layers help to further process and refine the features extracted by the LSTM.
+Our implementation includes a BatchNorm1d (Batch Normalization) layer, ReLU activation, and a dropout layer.

-* Classifier Layer: A final linear layer that maps the processed features to the output classes.
+    * **BatchNorm1d** normalizes the activations, which helps stabilize training and can lead to faster convergence.
+It ensures that the features passed to the next layer are on a similar scale.
+    * **ReLU (Rectified Linear Unit)** is a common activation function that introduces non-linearity into the model.
+Non-linearity is crucial for learning complex patterns in the data.
+    * **Dropout** is a regularization technique that randomly "drops out" neurons during training.
+This helps prevent overfitting, where the model becomes too specialized to the training data and performs poorly on unseen data.

+* **Classifier Layer**:  The final layer is the classifier layer, which is a linear layer that maps the processed features to the output classes.
+In our case, these classes represent the different categories of agricultural news.
+This layer takes the refined features from the previous layers and makes the final prediction about which category the news article belongs to.
+It outputs a probability distribution over the classes, and the class with the highest probability is chosen as the predicted category.

+In summary, the AgNewsModel uses a combination of embedding layers, bidirectional LSTMs, linear layers with batch normalization, ReLU activation, and dropout, and a final classifier layer to effectively classify agricultural news articles.
+This architecture is designed to capture both the semantic meaning of individual words and the contextual information within the text, allowing the model to make accurate predictions.

 ```python
 class AgNewsModal(nn.Module):